 Open source and MacPorts

 A solution is to use MacPorts.
-This command-line oriented package management system takes care of the entire process of downloading source code — with any prerequisites — compiling it locally (which is why Xcode is required to use MacPorts) and installing the resulting binaries and libraries.
-I found however that quite a few packages do not compile successfully, possibly again due to the vintage of the system and the priorities of the maintainers; your mileage may vary, but I have not managed to build Octave or Matplotlib, for example.
+This command-line oriented package management system takes care of the entire process of downloading open source software — with any prerequisites, if necessary compiling it locally (which is why Xcode is required to use MacPorts), and installing the resulting binaries and libraries.
+But yet again, support for legacy systems is not guaranteed; the MacPorts site gives an indication of compatibility per port.

 For more information, visit the links below.